Typecasting is a word that one normally hears within the acting profession.

 A similar phenomenon happens in the corporate world.

-You do so well in a particular job or role—let’s say user support—that no one’s willing to give you anything but responsibilities within that space.
+You do so well in a particular job or role—let’s say user support—that no one wants to give you new responsibilities.
+No one wants to lose your expertise in this space where you’re functioning so well.

 Before long, the opportunities to expand your skill-set dry up.
 Although you enjoy a good reputation in your field, you feel stuck in the user support landscape.